Domesticating ACJA challenging, work in progress – FJSRCC Secretary, Ota-Okojie

-As part of the on-going justice sector reform across the six geo-political zone in the country, the train of the Presidential Committee christened Federal Justice Sector Reform Coordinating Committee (FJSRCC) berthed in Yola, last week, in continuation of its workshop and interface with stakeholders saddled with the responsibility of implementing the Administration of Criminal Justice Act (ACJA 2015).
-In this interview, the Secretary of the committee, Felix Ota-Okojie, gives account.
+As part of the on-going justice sector reform across the six geo-political zone in the country, the train of the Presidential Committee christened Federal Justice Sector Reform Coordinating Committee (FJSRCC) berthed in Yola, penultimate week, in continuation of its workshop and interface with stakeholders saddled with the responsibility of implementing the Administration of Criminal Justice Act (ACJA 2015).
+In this interview with KEHINDE OSASONA, the Secretary of the committee, Felix Ota-Okojie, gives account.

 Sir, let us know how it has been domesticating ACJA?